 - And last but not the least, do your own research and don’t panic by listening to others blindly.

 As you see, the graphics card is a very important component of a computer.
-As visualization is everything; this increases the significance of graphics card.
-I believe you have got all of your answers related to graphics card.
-And probably I have answered your basic question-“What is graphics card”.
+As visualization is everything; this increases the significance of the graphics card.
+I believe you have got all of your answers related to the graphics card.

 With this, I would like to conclude here.
 Thank you and best of luck.